project-historiarum/home/README.md

 ## Can I contribute?

 Yes, please!
-If history and its itnersection with tech excites you, please do ping me: rudraksh.mk@gmail.com.
+If history and its intersection with tech excites you, please do ping me: rudraksh.mk@gmail.com.